Cervical Cancer Prevention: 10 Diet Tips for Susceptible Women

 #5: Consume Foods That Provide Ellagic Acid

 In the battle against cervical cancer, ellagic acid may well be your best weapon.
 Scientific evidence suggests that ellagic acid can effectively eliminate cervical cancer causing substances by activating certain detoxifying enzymes in the body.
 Ellagic acid also seems to be able to prevent carcinogens from attaching to cellular DNA.
 Furthermore, ellagic acid has been shown to stimulate the immune system to destroy cancerous cells and to induce normal self-destruction of human cancer cells.
-Ellagitannin — which is converted into ellagic acid by the body — is found in a number of red fruits and berries, raspberries being the best dietary source of this extraordinary cervical cancer fighting phytochemical.
+Ellagitannin — which is converted into ellagic acid by the body — is found in a number of red fruits and berries, raspberries being one of the best dietary sources of this extraordinary cervical cancer fighting phytochemical.
 Also some nuts, such as walnuts and pecans, contain ellagic acid.

-#6: Avoid Food That Contain Nitrates
+#6: Avoid Foods That Contain Nitrates